nksz6/nksz6/README.md

 I really enjoy programming!
 I am trying to learn new skills over the summer.

-My favorite language is Java, but I am in the process of "broadening my horizons". 😂
+My favorite language is Java, but I am finding other languages more useful.

 I am currently working on a Landscaping Calculator using the PERN Stack!

-Angular is next up on my bucket list.
+Learning the web framework Angular.

 Depending on the job market when I graduate, I am considering military service or pursuing a masters.